 Learn how a balance transfer can affect your credit rating and what you can do to ensure it has a positive impact on your credit score.

 Your credit report contains details of your entire credit history.
 This includes the type of credit you've been approved or rejected for, your repayment history, enquiries for credit, the age of your accounts and credit usage, each of which have an impact on your overall credit score.
 You can expect lenders to go through your credit report each time you apply for a new credit card.

 Here are some of the ways a balance transfer could affect your credit rating:

 - Status and number of applications.
 If you apply for a balance transfer and are rejected, this will have a negative impact on your account.
 Applying for several credit cards at the same time or within a short period of time will have a similar outcome on your file.

 - Repayment history.
 Your credit report shows details of your repayments, so if you make regularly payments on your balance transfer card, it can reflect positively on your credit score.
-On the flipside, if you are unable to meet the regular minimum repayments and can't repay your balance by the end of the promotional period, thereby increasing your level of debt, this could have a negative impact on your credit score.
+On the flipside, if you are unable to meet the regular minimum repayments or don't repay your balance by the end of the promotional period, your level of debt could increase and have a negative impact on your credit score.